Powerdynamo brings new ignition & light

 Please pay attention:

-The stator is not screwed tight on the base plate.
-You have to remove the stator for mounting the base plate on the crank case.
+The stator and the sensor are not tightly screwed to the base plate as you have to remove the stator for mounting the base plate on the crank case.

 Make sure your MZ rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.